bigratmonster/bigrat.monster/readme.md

 That website's prices are a joke, the merch store has closed (for now).

 Please [contact them][email-skrub] for any content removals.

-## Host this website yourself

-Please follow the instructions in [usage.md].

 # [bigrat.monster]: Image Index